crabyh/WisdomLDA/index.md

 Yuhan implemented the first version sequential version of LDA as the baseline.
 Ye referred to a lot of related papers to figure out the direction and did the configuration of run the MPI on both GHC as well as Latedays.
 And together, we finished our first version of the synchronized LDA using MPI.

 While the first experiment turned not satisfying, we worked together to optimize and debug our code.
 Ye tried the sparse matrix and Yuhan adjusted the synchronized version to asynchronized one.
-After the coding part is done ,we ran our experiments, did the analysis and write the report together.
+After the coding part is done ,we ran our experiments, did the analysis and wrote the report together.

 ## Reference